Savings: what to do with them?

 November 2024 by Mario Pires

 Saving can, and should, be more than creating a reserve and keeping money idle.
 Increasing the value of savings should be one of the main objectives.
-How to do it?
+How to do this?
 Not putting all your eggs in one basket.

 Three baskets, three horizons of savings and investment